 A little background is needed before we delve into discussing the cities of refuge.
-One of the main reasons why the Eternal saved the children of Israel from Egyptian bondage was to fulfill his promise to Abraham that his descendants would live in the land of Canaan (Genesis 12:7, 15:18, 17:8).
-Seven years after the Israelites, under Joshua, entered the Promised Land it was divided up amongst the tribes by lot (Joshua 14).
-The priestly tribe of Levi, however, did not receive an expanse of territory in Canaan as God was their inheritance (see Numbers 18:20, 26:62, Deuteronomy 10:9, 18:1 - 2).
-They were given forty-eight cities throughout Canaan in which they could live and maintain the knowledge of God among the people.
-Six of these locations were designated as a place of refuge.
+One of the main reasons why the Eternal saved the children of Israel from Egyptian bondage was to fulfill his promise to Abraham (Genesis 12:7, 15:18).
+Seven years after the Israelites entered the Promised Land it was divided up amongst the tribes by lot (Joshua 14).
+The priestly tribe of Levi, however, did not territory as God was their inheritance (see Numbers 18:20, Deuteronomy 18:1 - 2).
+They were given, instead, forty-eight cities throughout Canaan in which they could live and maintain the knowledge of God.
+Six of these locations were designated as cities of refuge.

-Three of the cities where refuge could be received were west side of the Jordan River and three were east of it.
+Three of the cities of refuge were located on the west side of the Jordan River and three were east of it.
 Those on the west were Kedesh (in the land of Naphtali), Shechem (in the western part of Manasseh's inheritance) and Hebron (in the land of Judah).
 Those on the east were Golan (in the land of Bashan), Ramoth-Gilead (in the eastern part of Manasseh's inheritance), and Bezer (in the land of Reuben).
-They were strategically chosen so that anyone living in Israel, including strangers (Joshua 20:9), could flee to them in a day or less.
+They were strategically chosen so that anyone living in Israel, including strangers (Joshua 20:9), could flee to them for refuge within a day or less.

 "Corresponding to the care for the proper location of these (asylum) cities were the other ordinances referring to them.
-The roads leading to them were marked by sign-posts at the crossroads, with the inscription "Miklat" (Refuge); the roads were very broad . . . smooth and level, in order that the fugitive might not be hindered in any way" (article on Asylum from 1906 Jewish Encyclopedia)
+The roads leading to them were marked by sign-posts at the crossroads, with the inscription "Miklat" (Refuge); the roads were very broad . . . smooth and level, in order that the fugitive might not be hindered . . ."
+(1906 Jewish Encyclopedia)

 Upon entering one of the cities of refuge a person had to first explain, to local elders, what happened (Joshua 20:4).
 They were then given a place to stay until a trial could be conducted (Numbers 35:12).
-The city guaranteed the safety of those seeking asylum (at least until a decision was rendered) against being killed in retaliation by the "avenger of blood" (Joshua 20:3).
+The city guaranteed the safety of those seeking asylum against being killed in retaliation by the "avenger of blood" (Joshua 20:3).
 This "avenger" was usually the nearest kin of the person who died.
-It was their duty to revenge the death of their family member.
+It was considered their duty to revenge the death of their family member (Joshua 20:9).

-If it was determined that the accused accidently caused the death of another human they could live, protected, from the "avenger of blood" only if they stayed in the place of refuge.
+If in a particular city of refuge it was determined that the accused accidently caused the death of another human, they could live, protected, from the "avenger of blood" only if they stayed in that location.
 They could only safely return to their home after the death of the High Priest (Joshua 20:6).
-If they left before the priest died, they risked being killed by the "avenger" who could kill them, outside of the cities of asylum, without penalty (Numbers 35:26 - 28).
+If they left before the priest died, they risked being killed by the "avenger" who could kill them, outside of the cities of refuge, without penalty (Numbers 35:26 - 28).

 If the accused was convicted of murder, they were turned over to the avenger of blood.
 The avenger was then to carry out the death penalty (Numbers 35:19, 21, Deuteronomy 19:12).
-Those who killed, either accidently or with malice, were not allowed to pay a ransom to avoid the consequences of their behavior (Numbers 35:31 - 32).
+Those who killed, either accidently or with malice, were not allowed to pay a ransom in the cities of refuge in order to avoid the consequences of their behavior (Numbers 35:31 - 32).